Free-TV/IPTV/README.md

 **Quality over quantity**

 The less channels we support the better.
-The less countries we support the better.

 - All channels should work well.
 - As much as possible channels should be in HD, not SD.